mindspore-ai/mindspore/model_zoo/official/nlp/gnmt_v2/README.md

 Note that you can run the scripts based on the dataset mentioned in original paper or widely used in relevant domain/network architecture.
 In the following sections, we will introduce how to run the scripts using the related dataset below.

-- WMT Englis-German for training.
+- WMT English-German for training.
 - WMT newstest2014 for evaluation.

 # [Environment Requirements](#contents)